MSc Cancer Research and Molecular Biomedicine / Course details

 We investigate the mechanisms underlying a range of diseases including hypertension, arthritis, Alzheimer's disease and diabetes, and we aim to develop ways of preventing and treating these.
 Our research pages provide more information on our research interests.

-Gain laboratory experience through a placement with leading cancer and molecular biomedicine researchers.
+Gain laboratory experience through a research placement in a leading cancer and molecular biomedicine laboratory preparing you for your future science-related career.

 Teaching and learning